 I Can Problem Solve (ICPS) at Center for Schools and Communities is an evidence-based, cognitive approach that teaches children ages 4 to 12 how to think – not what to think – in ways that help them learn to resolve interpersonal problems that arise with peers and adults.
 Developed by Dr. Myrna B. Shure for three age groups and supported by 25 years of meticulous research, ICPS is proven to prevent and reduce early high-risk behaviors such as impulsivity and social withdrawal, and to promote prosocial behaviors such as concern for others and positive peer relationships.

 Pennsylvania Parents as Teachers (PAT) State Office

 Pennsylvania Parents as Teachers (PAT) State Office at Center for Schools and Communities helps build strong communities, thriving families and children that are healthy, safe and ready to learn.
-PAT evidence based home visiting programs provide parents with knowledge and resources to prepare their children for a stronger start and greater success in life.
+PAT evidence-based home visiting programs provide parents with knowledge and resources to prepare their children for a stronger start and greater success in life.
 PAT serves families during pregnancy through the child’s first year in school; and PAT can enroll families in the voluntary program anytime during that continuum.
-It provides parenting education and family support services that build protective factors, especially among families in vulnerable situations.
+PAT provides parenting education and family support services that build protective factors, especially among families in vulnerable situations.